plurid/plurid-data-structures-typescript/README.md

 Computes differences between strings after each `push` and stores them as internal `stages`.
 At `get` the string is recomposed starting from the initial string following through all the steps of the stages.

+The name, `deposed string`, stands for `differentially composable string`.

+The `DeposedString` is intended for efficient persistent storage of historic changes to a text (a simple note, a comment, or even a long-form text).

 ``` typescript
 import {
     DeposedString,